NVIDIA/workbench-example-hybrid-rag/README.md

 2. Once the UI opens, click **Set up RAG Backend**.
 This triggers a one-time backend build which can take a few moments to initialize.
 3. Select the **Self-hosted Microservice** inference mode under ``Inference Settings`` > ``Inference Mode``.
 4. Select the **Local** sub-tab in the right hand settings panel.
-5. Select **Generate Model Repo**.
+5. Leave the **Model Name** as default and select **Generate Model Repo**.
 This can take several minutes to download the model weights and convert them into a TRT-LLM model repository.
 6. Select **Start Microservice**.
 This may take a few moments to complete.
 7. Now, you can start chatting!
 Queries will be made to your microservice running on the local system whenever this inference mode is selected.